 The Green Thumb is our budget selection.
 Although it’s mostly plastic (with a curved aluminum spray tube), it should hold up through at least several summers while it waters large rectangular areas of your lawn and gives the kids some great sprays to run through or dodge as it rolls back and forth.

-The Groom+Style review team liked that fact that the 17 jets don’t get plugged with gunk easily (unlike most oscillating models), as well as the somewhat-clunky “dial-a-rain” knob that lets you adjust the coverage area of the sprinkler more effectively than you’d expect on a cheap model.
+The Your House Garden review team liked that fact that the 17 jets don’t get plugged with gunk easily (unlike most oscillating models), as well as the somewhat-clunky “dial-a-rain” knob that lets you adjust the coverage area of the sprinkler more effectively than you’d expect on a cheap model.

 There’s nothing exciting about the Green Thumb Oscillating Sprinkler; it’s the kind of sprinkler your parents probably had when you were a kid, but it will do an effective job of watering large areas at a low price – and your kids will love it as much as you did.